DPF failure is the industry standard, but it doesn’t have to be

 What is regen effectiveness?

 In order to effectively clean the DPF, a regen must reach the right temperatures for the right amount of time.
 The ability to regen effectively is partially controlled by the ECM.
 Most trucks have generic, dealer settings installed in their ECM’s, which make it almost impossible for the truck to execute a proper regen on a consistent basis.
 Every truck should have their ECM set properly for its’ duty cycle to allow for maximum regen effectiveness.
 Your DPF will last longer if regens are working properly.
-Here is an example of how proper ECM calibrations with LDT Duty Cycle Programming can lead to more consistent, effective regens:
+Here is an example of how proper ECM calibrations with Diesel I.O.
+Duty Cycle Programming can lead to more consistent, effective regens:

 This is just a small snap-shot of what makes for an effective regen.
 “Before” the ECM was set-up correctly, it was only achieving an effective Intake Temperature 60% of attempts.
-“After” correct adjustments were made with LDT Duty Cycle Programming, temperatures were effective 100% of regen attempts.
+“After” correct adjustments were made with Diesel I.O.
+Duty Cycle Programming, temperatures were effective 100% of regen attempts.
 This means that the DPF can stay cleaner, longer.

 Stop Losing Money on Repairs